 \begin{theorem} Suppose that $0 < \delta < \epsilon \leq \log 3$.
 Let $N = N_{\alpha, \lambda, \tau}$ be a model solid torus with cone angle $\alpha \leq 2\pi$ and core geodesic of length $\lambda \leq \delta$, or a model horocusp whose $\epsilon$--thick part is not empty.
 Then

 \end{theorem}

-We remark that the argument of $\arccosh$ in the lower bound of \refthm{EffectiveDistLog3} may be less than $1$, hence $\arccosh(\cdot)$ is undefined.
+We remark that the argument of $\arccosh$ in the lower bound of \refthm{EffectiveDistLog3} may be less than $1$, making $\arccosh(\cdot)$ undefined.
 To remedy this, we employ the convention that an undefined value does not realize the maximum.
 Observe that the lower bound $\frac{\epsilon - \delta}{2}$ follows by \reflem{LowerBoundEasy}.

 \begin{proof} If $N$ is a model solid torus, this is a special case of \cite[Theorem 8.8]{FPS:Tubes}.
 In the notation of that theorem, substituting $\epsilon_{\max} = \log(3)$ implies a value $j_{\max} = 0.14798\ldots$, which gives an additive constant $\arcsinh(j_{\max}) \leq 0.1475$ in the lower bound on $d_{\alpha,\lambda, \tau} (\delta,\epsilon)$.